kojiishi/git-iblame/README.md

 The `git-iblame` can make it instant.

-To make the traversals of the history instant,
+To make the traversals of the history instant, the `git-iblame` has its own file history engine.
-The `git-iblame` has its own file history engine, without using the one provided by the [`git blame`], but built on top of the fundamental git operations provided by [git2]/[libgit2].
+This engine is built on top of the fundamental git operations provided by [git2]/[libgit2], without using the logic of the [`git blame`].

 Also to make the traversals even more comfortable, the engine runs in background.